TouhouOML/TouhouOML/docs/thbwiki.md

 If we can make the MediaWiki response more structured, the application logic would be greatly simplified.

-Recall that, in the current template code, we're currently using `getmaparray` to extract all Japanese mapping table names, and for each `tablename`, we apply `getmaparray` to obtain all key-value pairs, one line per pair.
+Recall that, in the current template code, we're using `getmaparray` to extract all Japanese mapping table names, and for each `tablename`, we apply `getmaparray` to obtain all key-value pairs as a large string.

 ```wikitext
 {{#arraymap: